How Do Hurricanes Get Their Names?

 The list includes 21 names for each year, with names for the letters Q, U, X, Y, and Z missing from the lineup.
 For years when more than 21 storms appear, letters from the Greek alphabet are used to label the extras.

-The catalogue has enough names to last six Hurricane seasons, after which it gets recycled.
+The catalog has enough names to last six hurricane seasons, after which it gets recycled.
 When hurricanes are especially fatal or destructive, those names may be retired out of respect.
 In those cases, the World Meteorological Organization convenes to decide on a new name to fill the empty slot.
 Andrew, Katrina, Ike, and Sandy are a handful of names that have lost their place on the list.

-Following 2017's historic hurricane season, the World Meteorological Organization will likely be removing at least a couple names from the current roster before it's next used in 2023.
-While they won't be accepting suggestions, they will make the updated list available for the public to see years in advance.
+Following 2017's historic hurricane season, the World Meteorological Organization retired Harvey, Irma, Maria, and Nate from the roster before it's next used in 2023.
+While they don't suggestions, they do make the updated list available for the public to see years in advance.